Combat Child Predators — Here Are 8 Ways You Can Help

 1. Let Your Child Know They Can Come to You for Help

 Every parent hopes that if their child encounters an online predator, their child will tell them.
 But it’s not always easy for survivors to talk about what they’ve been through — and these conversations can be especially difficult to have with a close family member.
 It’s important to make it clear to your children that they can always come to you.
 They need to know that you will love them, support them, and help them through this incredibly painful experience.
+We put together this resource for how to support your kid after sexual violence.

 You should also make sure that your children know about the Childhelp National Child Abuse Hotline.
 This hotline is a lifeline for kids who aren’t ready to share what they’re going through with someone they know personally.
 Professional crisis counselors are available 24 hours a day and 7 days a week in over 170 languages — all a child has to do is call or text 1-800-4-A-CHILD (1-800-422-4453) to receive confidential support.
 The hotline also offers crisis intervention, information, and referrals to thousands of emergency, social service, and support resources.